-Part Three of my “Must-Have Measurements for the Home” Guide is all about Artwork…if you’re not sure how high to hang art on your walls, these tips will help guide you to find the perfect placement! ⟹
+Inside: What’s the right height to hang pictures and art on your walls?
+If you’re not sure, these easy tips will help guide you to find the perfect placement! ➡

-Artwork on a blank wall.
+Artwork on an empty wall.

-This is the best way to place the artwork at eye level for the average person.
-I think people go astray by trying to eyeball and guess what the average eye level is based on the height of their view.
+This is the best way to place the artwork at eye level for the average height person.
+I think people go astray by trying to eyeball and guess what the average eye level is based on the height of their individual view.

-For pieces that are much taller than they are wide, you may want to hang the artwork so the top third of the picture is near eye level but the height of the artwork will determine the exact placement.
-Have someone hold it up while you decide where it looks best.
+For pieces that are much taller than they are wide, you may want to hang the artwork so the top third of the picture is near eye level instead of the center of the picture.
+But the height of the artwork will determine the exact placement.
+Have someone hold it up while you decide the ideal height.

 Artwork above furniture.

-How wide above furniture: The general rule is that artwork should be about 50-75% the width of the piece of furniture below it.
+How wide above furniture: The general rule is that artwork should be about 50-75% of the width of the piece of furniture below it.
 Going a little wider is okay but a single piece of artwork or a grouping should never be wider than the furniture it is hanging above.

-Artwork above fireplaces.
+Artwork above a fireplace mantel.